 1. Examples of companies that have a Chief Operating Officer

-The first place that we started to see the COO roles evolve were out of the airline and automotive industries.
-From there this role has continued to extend to high-tech companies and even into Life Sciences.
+The first place that we started to see the COO roles evolve was in the airline and automotive industries.
+From there, this role has continued to extend to high-tech companies and even into life sciences.

 A great example outside of our industry